 Finding the right size is actually easy if you know what to watch for.

 If you spend a large amount of cash you can have a specialist measure every dimension of your body and build you a custom wetsuit.
 Although there is nothing wrong with having a custom suit made, I believe it’s totally unnecessary for most body shapes and sizes.
 Having a wetsuit with too long of a sleeve isn't an issue.
 Most wetsuit manufactures err on the side of being too long, so its normal for the legs and sleeves to be a bit scrunched up when you wear a wetsuit dry.
 The small wrinkles in the limbs don’t alter warmth or comfort.
 When you get in the water the suit tends to positions itself on your body.

 When wearing a Full, or Spring suit the torso length is important.
-If the suit is a bit long on you you’ll never notice it.
+If the wetsuit is a bit long on you you’ll never notice it.
 But if it’s too short the suit will be uncomfortable and stiff, plus as soon as you zip your suit up you will feel uncomfortable.
 If the shoulders feel way tighter then the rest of the wetsuit, most likely you’ll need a different size.